-Try to create structures that help you organize the material (charts, flowcharts, Venn diagrams, table, arrows etc.) for more efficient learning in your brain.
+Try to create structures that help you organize the material (charts, flowcharts, Venn diagrams, table, arrows etc.)

 G) Homework

 It is critical to do all of your HW and Practice assignments.
 The attention you give to the assignments is crucial to your success in this course.
 Doing physics is a skill that you develop, and practicing the skill is necessary.